Laser Beam Machining: Definition, Working Principle And Application

 What is Laser Beam Machining?

 Laser beam machining can be used in metallic and non-metallic workpieces.
 It is specially used for very high brittle materials where traditional machining can not be used.
-Also, when you need to create tiny shapes or cuts on a workpiece that traditional machining can not do, laser beam machining comes to the rescue.

 Laser Beam Machining Working Principle

-The laser beam emits monochromic light to focus on a very small area of the workpiece.
-Due to less surface area and high intensity of the laser, extreme heat was generated.
-That heat causes the metal to melt, and ultimately the molten metal gets vaporize.
+That heat causes the metal to melt, and ultimately the molten metal gets vaporized.
 That is the basic working principle of a laser beam machining process.
 Now let’s learn the working principle in detail.

-As you can see in the image that there is a cylindrical ruby crystal laser medium with two flat reflecting mediums is placed in a coil of flash lamps of about 1000W.
-The flash lamp emits high intense white light that excites the crystals to create a laser beam made to focus on the area of the workpiece using a lens.
+As you can see in the image there is a cylindrical ruby crystal laser medium with two flat reflecting mediums is placed in a coil of flash lamps of about 1000W.
+The flash lamp emits highly intense white light that excites the crystals to create a laser beam made to focus on the area of the workpiece using a lens.

 The laser beam produced has a power density of about 1000 kW/cm2.
 Due to this extreme power density, heat is generated that melts the area of the workpiece.